-Interactively Refine Your Design To Achieve ideal Results
+Interactively Refine Your Design To Achieve Optimal Performance

-TracePro streamlines the prototype-to-manufacturing process for optical and illumination systems using 2D sxymmetric and 3D non-symmetric optimizers.
+TracePro streamlines the prototype-to-manufacturing process for optical and illumination systems using its interactive optimizer.
 Different from traditional optimizers, TracePro offers an easy-to-use and unique capability to interactively monitor and control the process every step of the way.

 Beginning the Design Process

-You start the design process by sketching the starting design, digitizing variable limits directly into the CAD sketch utility and establishing a merit function using intensity, efficiency, irradiance, color, and/or uniformity parameters.
+You start the design process by sketching the starting design, digitizing variable limits directly into the CAD sketch utility and establishing a merit function using intensity, efficiency, irradiance, radiance/luminance, color, and/or uniformity parameters.
 You can trace rays, then drag control points to interactively see the effect on your design as the rays update in real time.

 Macro Language Capabilities

-TracePro’s 2D and 3D Optimizers are highly intuitive tools easily mastered by any optical or design engineer.
+TracePro’s Interactive Optimizer is a highly intuitive tool easily mastered by any optical or design engineer.
 The main functions of the tool include:

-Includes available surface types used to draw the objects, such as Planar, BSpline (free, X, Y, XY), Parametrized (biconic surface), 2D profile (asymmetric, symmetric, elliptical), user-defined path (2D, 3D), and reflector.
+Includes available surface types used to create objects, such as planar, b-spline (free, X, Y, XY), parametrized (biconic surface), freeform, 2D profile (asymmetric, symmetric, elliptical), user-defined path (2D, 3D), and reflector.

-Utilizes operands to specify multiple values on which to optimize, including: flux, color space (CIE), irradiance distribution, irradiance profile, intensity, candela profile, uniformity, beam width, spot size, luminance, photorealistic rendering, user-defined, or you can write a Scheme macro program to define an operand.
+Utilizes operands to specify multiple values on which to optimize, including flux, color space (CIE u’v’, CIE xy), irradiance distribution, irradiance profile, intensity, candela profile, uniformity, beam width, spot size, luminance, photorealistic rendering, user-defined, or you can write a Scheme macro program to define an operand.

 Almost any design parameter can be made a variable for optimization.
 Variables can be relative or absolute.